Town Council Election

 Each candidate will provide a profile that will be published in the Town’s Newsletter and the website.

 The Bay Harbor Islands will schedule a Candidate Forum the Thursday before the election or whenever the candidates and the League of Women Voters are available.

-If you have any questions or need additional information, please contact the Town Clerk, Marlene M. Siegel, 305-866-6241, or email Marlene Siegel.
+If you have any questions or need additional information, please contact the Interim Town Clerk, Alba L. Chang, 305-866-6241, or email Alba L. Chang.

 Due to novel coronavirus COVID-19 concerns in our community, the Federal Government; State Government, Center of Disease Control (CDC), Health Department, and Miami Dade County have implemented strict guidelines in order to stop / slow the disease, one of which includes local gatherings of more than 10 individuals.
 It is the intent of the Town Council to protect the safety and welfare of the its residents.